 This menu gives you an overview of the general system specifications.
-The BIOS automatically detects the BIOS information.
-CPU specification, and system memory in this menu.
+The BIOS automatically detects the BIOS information, CPU specification, and system memory in this menu.

-3.5 Ai Tweaker menu
+Ai Tweaker menu 3.5

 The Ai Tweaker menu items allow you to configure overclocking-related items.